islaytitans/alien/docs/src/GM/dow2.md

 - Recap

 - "Act 2 The Storm"
+- Begin in Insurgent Compound where they left off
 - "Get back to base"
 - "On their own"
 - Restart Mandatory Event